navapbc/platform-test-nextjs/docs/e2e/e2e-checks.md

   </tr>
 </table>

+* Running local with Docker is the recommended approach

 ### PR Environments

 The E2E tests are triggered in PR preview environments on each PR update.
 For more information on how PR environments work, please refer to [PR Environments Documentation](../infra/pull-request-environments.md).